 A leading specialist in veterinary public health and population medicine has been appointed as the new Head of the Royal (Dick) School of Veterinary Studies.

-Professor Lisa Boden, who holds a Personal Chair of Population Medicine and Veterinary Public Health Policy and is Co-Director of EPIC (the Scottish Government’s Centre for Expertise in Animal Disease Outbreaks), will take up the role in September 2023.
+Professor Lisa Boden, who holds a Personal Chair of Population Medicine and Veterinary Public Health Policy and is Co-Director of EPIC (the Scottish Government’s Centre for Expertise in Animal Disease Outbreaks), took up the role in September 2023.

 Professor Boden will succeed Interim Head of School Professor Dylan Clements, who has held the role since May 2023, and Professor David Argyle, who held the role from 2011-2023.
 Professor Argyle has recently taken the post of Vice Principal and Head of the University of Edinburgh’s College of Medicine and Veterinary Medicine.

 The Royal (Dick) School of Veterinary Studies is a world leader in veterinary education, clinical practice and research, comprising more than 850 staff and 1600 students.
 In 2023 it celebrates its Bicentenary, marking 200 years since founder William Dick established it as Scotland’s first vet school.

 Professor Boden is a UK and European Veterinary Specialist in Veterinary Public Health and Population Medicine, with a PhD in Veterinary Epidemiology and a Master of Laws in Medical Law and Ethics.